October 10-15, 2017

 • Buy and read the syllabus (from the CAA office)

-• Determine if you need a refresher course before taking an evaluation – if so, then contact Andy directly to set up some instruction.
+• Determine if you need a refresher course before taking an evaluation – if so, then contact the CAA office directly to set up some instruction (see contact information below)

 • Complete the application form and send it directly to the CAA office with payment (CAA will then inform the evaluator that you are registered)

 • Arrange an evaluation appointment with the CAA office

 We hope that your participation in this program will help to increase your awareness and knowledge of how you drive and how to do so safely and correctly.

 In addition to testing drivers’ proficiency at the various levels, this program also allows for driving instructors to be qualified as they work through the levels.
 We hope this will ensure that traditional driving will continue to be taught.

 The basic level (but not for complete beginners) is for those ready to drive away from home.
 This is a competence evaluation and will confirm that you know how to do things safely.
 This level covers harness knowledge, harnessing and putting to, practical driving, horse care, and general knowledge.

 Road Driving Assessment: